driveroo/api-docs/docs/api/overview.md

     - Tasks
     - Users

-## How Roo.AI API fits into your architecture
+## How ROO.AI API fits into your architecture

 ```mermaid
 flowchart LR